 Develop for Azure Cache

 Microsoft Azure Cache provides a set of APIs to add, update, and remove items from a cache.
-Using the classes and methods in the Microsoft.ApplicationServer.Caching namespace is a direct way of interacting with a Microsoft Azure cache.
-Whereas, using one of the ASP.NET providers is an indirect way of using a Microsoft Azure cache.
-The topics in this section cover direct programmatic use of Cache.
-For more information about the ASP.NET providers for Cache, see ASP.NET 4 Cache Providers for Azure Cache.
+Using the classes and methods in the Microsoft.ApplicationServer.Caching namespace is a direct way of interacting with a cache.
+Whereas, using one of the ASP.NET providers is an indirect way of using a cache.
+The topics in this section cover direct programmatic use of caching.
+For more information about the ASP.NET providers for caching, see ASP.NET 4 Cache Providers for Azure Cache.

 Cache-aside Programming Considerations

 Design application code to function independent of the cache, so that the application continues to function if the cached data is not available.
 Because data in the cache is not persisted in a durable fashion, the possibility exists that the data in the case could be unavailable.
 For example, if the server that contains the data is restarted, the cached items in memory are lost.
 Requesting an item that does not exist in the cache is referred to as a cache miss.

 When using the In-Role Cache high availability feature, backup copies of cached items help to guard against machine and process failures on a running cache cluster.
 But if all machines are restarted, then even high availability does not result in durability.
 Items that require persistence must use a database or other persistent-storage techniques.
 Caching then provides a mechanism for improving performance and scalability.

 There are many other reasons that your code might encounter a cache miss.
 For example, the cache item might have expired or been evicted based on normal expiration and eviction policies.
 Regardless of the reason, the application code must be able to access the original data source to repopulate the item in the cache.